-To enforce an award through the US judicial system, the prevailing party must convert the award to a court judgment, a process known as recognition (or confirmation, to use the technical term favoured by an increasing number of US federal courts).
-US courts will recognise commercial arbitration awards and awards rendered in investor-state disputes, but the procedures involved will vary depending on the type of award.
+To gain access to the US judicial system to enforce an award, the prevailing party must first obtain recognition of the arbitral award as a court judgment.
+US courts will recognise commercial arbitration awards and awards rendered in investor-state disputes, but the procedures can vary depending on the type of award.

-Recognition Under The New York Convention
+Recognition under the New York Convention

 Judicial recognition of foreign arbitration awards in the United States is governed by treaty.
-Most often, recognition is governed by statutes implementing the 1958 United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York Convention).
-[1] The New York Convention is implicated when a foreign arbitral award sought to be enforced in the United States was made in a state that is a party to the treaty.
-[2] Chapter 2 of the Federal Arbitration Act (FAA) incorporates the New York Convention into US federal law and grants subject-matter jurisdiction over recognition and enforcement proceedings to US federal district courts.
-[3]
+Most often, recognition is governed by statutes implementing the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York Convention).1 The New York Convention is implicated when a foreign arbitral award sought to be enforced in the United States was made in a state that is a party to the treaty.2 Chapter 2 of the Federal Arbitration Act (FAA) incorporates the New York Convention into US federal law and grants subject-matter jurisdiction over recognition and enforcement proceedings to US federal district courts.3

-The New York Convention provides that, to have a court recognise a final arbitration award, the winner of the award shall supply the court with the original award or a certified copy, after which the court 'shall recognise arbitral awards as binding and enforce them in accordance with the rules of procedure of the territory where the award is relied upon'.
-[4] Pursuant to the New York Convention and the FAA, a party seeking recognition of a foreign arbitration award can proceed on an expedited basis without filing a complaint.
-[5] Instead, the party must file a petition to recognise the award, which can be resolved on the papers without oral argument or discovery.
-[6]
+The New York Convention provides that, to have a court recognise a final arbitration award, the winner of the award shall supply the court with the original award or a certified copy, after which the court 'shall recognise arbitral awards as binding and enforce them in accordance with the rules of procedure of the territory where the award is relied upon'.4 Pursuant to the New York Convention and the FAA, a party seeking recognition of a foreign arbitration award can proceed on an expedited basis without filing a complaint.5 Instead, the party must file a petition to recognise the award, which can be resolved on the papers without oral argument or discovery.6